These Eyes was co-written by the group’s lead guitarist Randy Bachman and lead singer Burton Cummings.

 The song was included on the band’s 1969 album Wheatfield Soul in December 1968; however, it was first released as a single in Canada, where it reached the seventh spot on the charts and helped the band earn a U.S. distribution deal with RCA Records.

-The song was then released in the U.S. in March 1969, when it became a breakthrough success for the group as their first single to reach the top 10 on the Billboard Pop Singles chart, where it peaked at #6.
+These Eyes was later released in the United States, where it became a breakthrough success for the group as their first single to reach the top 10 on the Billboard Pop Singles chart.
+It peaked at the sixth spot.

 2013 GUESS WHO STAMP